Elizaneu/SimpleApp/README.md

 - As you can see, when using only one operation to insert or search 100 items (<code>insertMultiple</code>, <code>findMultiple</code>) the database with container type connection has the best performance <br/>
-- When we use one by one insert or find for each element (<code>insertSeparate</code>, <code>findSeparate</code>) the local database has the best perfomance.
+- When we use one by one insert or find for each element (<code>insertSeparate</code>, <code>findSeparate</code>) the local database has the best performance.
 The average time to insert item and to search it is less than 1 ms <br/>
 - In all operations the cloud database has the worst performance

 ## Fill database